 Local No. 4 members also enjoy both a defined benefit plan and a defined contribution plan.
-Your participation for both plans begins as soon as you earn your first dollar under covered employment.
-Your employer will begin to make contributions into a health, welfare, and retirement fund for you for each and every hour that you work; it costs you nothing and is part of the contract.
+Your participation in both plans begins as soon as you earn your first dollar under covered employment.
+Your employer will begin to make contributions to a health, welfare, and retirement fund for you for each and every hour that you work; it costs you nothing and is part of the contract.

 Know Your Rights:

-Under the National Labor Relations Action (NLRA) you have the legal right to form a union in your workplace.
+Under the National Labor Relations Action (NLRA), you have the legal right to form a union in your workplace.

 Section 7 of The NLRA says:

-?"Employees shall have the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representation of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining . . . ."
+"Employees shall have the right to self-organization, to form, join, or assist labor organizations, to bargain collectively through representation of their own choosing, and to engage in other concerted activities for the purpose of collective bargaining . . . ."